2 tablespoons vegetable oil, plus 1 cup for frying

-One 2-inch piece of fresh ginger, peeled and coarsley chopped
+One 2-inch piece of fresh ginger, peeled and coarsely chopped

-- In a saucepan, heat the remaining 1 cup of oil until shimmering.
-Working in 3 batches, fry the shallots over moderately high heat, stirring until browned, abut 4 minutes; lower the heat if necessary.
+In a medium saucepan, heat the remaining 1 cup of oil until shimmering.
+Working in 3 batches, fry the shallots over moderately high heat, stirring until browned, about 4 minutes per batch; lower the heat if necessary.
 Drain on paper towels.

 Beef might make you redbut the Asian spices suggest a fruity white, such as Dopff Au Moulin.